Breeding & Genetics

 when selection against such expression ceases."

-The scientific-ese in this chapter is somewhat over my head
+The scientific jargon in this chapter is somewhat over my head

-so I don't fully understand the details of the discussion.
+so I don't fully understand the details.
 But the

 important point is that a principle has been identified